Tempate/Personal-Website/README.md

 ## Projects

 In this repository I intend to keep track of some algorithms I've been learning throw the past year.
-Code consists on a Django application that runs the algorithms, written in [p5.js](https://p5js.org/) (Processing) as static files.
+The code consists on a Django application that runs the algorithms, written in [p5.js](https://p5js.org/) (Processing) as static files.

 Explanations about how they work and what they do are also provided.